rubocop/rubocop/manual/cops_style.md

 for all parenthesized method calls with arguments.
 - `comma`: Requires a comma after the last argument, but only for parenthesized method calls where each argument is on its own line.
-- `no_comma`: Does not requires a comma after the last argument.
+- `no_comma`: Requires that there is no comma after the last argument.

 ### Examples